Warm temperatures are a hallmark of July in the United States

-July 4th Climate Normals for Patriotic U.S. Locations
+July 4th Climate Normals for Patriotic-named U.S. Locations

-In such a geographically and climatologically diverse country, average conditions can vary from day to day and from place to place across the United States.
+In such a geographically and climatologically diverse country, average conditions vary from place to place across the United States.

 From the balmy warmth of Independence, California, to chilly Republic, Washington, the table below shows the normal minimum, maximum, and average temperatures on July 4th for 11 locations with patriotic names, according to our daily 1981–2010 Climate Normals data.
 New Climate Normals were released in May 2021.

 |Location||Minimum Temperature||Maximum Temperature||Average Temperature|